Texas Works Handbook

 TANF, SNAP and TP 08

-HHSC IEVS staff are required to retain electronic IEVS worksheets for five years.
-Staff may log and destroy any printed IEVS module records using IRS safeguarding requirements as soon as they are no longer needed, as the electronic records are available and retained in ASOIG for the applicable retention period.
+HHSC IEVS staff must retain electronic IEVS worksheets for five years.
+Staff may log and destroy any printed IEVS module records using IRS safeguarding requirements once they are no longer needed because the electronic records are available and kept in ASOIG for the applicable retention period.

-The following list of forms must be retained for five years from the date of the last entry on the form:
+The following forms must be kept for five years from the date of the last entry on the form:

 • Form H1861, Federal Tax Information Record Keeping and Destruction Log;